-Resource Area Stadium Site 8 th Street Site TVA Site No Action Cumulative Impact Impact Reduction Measures Cultural Resources No impact Minor No impact No impact No significant cumulative impacts If the 8 th Street Site was selected, further investigations would be required prior to construction.
+Resource Area Stadium Site 8 th Street Site TVA Site No Action Cumulative Impact Impact Reduction Measures Cultural Resources No impact Minor to moderate No impact No impact No significant cumulative impacts If the 8 th Street Site is selected, further archaeological investigations and consultation with SHPO and Tribes would be required prior to construction.
 Human Health and Safety Negligible to minor Negligible to minor Negligible to minor No impact No significant cumulative impacts Conduct further research/ investigations, as appropriate, prior to ground disturbance.
 Develop and implement appropriate remedial activities prior to construction.
 Recycle/dispose of generated waste (hazardous or non-hazardous) in accordance with applicable regulations.
 Properly characterize contaminated soils and transport to permitted facilities for disposal by licensed contractors.
 Remediate activities as appropriate in consultation with TDEC in order to reduce any impacts.
-Minor impacts associated with construction; negligible impacts associated with operation. associated with construction; negligible impacts associated with operation.
-Minor impacts associated with construction; negligible impacts associated with operation.
-No impact No significant cumulative impacts
+Minor impacts associated with construction; negligible impacts associated with operation. associated with construction; negligible impacts Minor impacts associated with construction; negligible impacts associated with operation.
+No impact No significant cumulative impacts Perform a geotechnical investigation and prepare an engineering report for the development in compliance with P100 Standards and current U.S. Courts Design Guide, as amended in 2008 and 2016.
+Obtain a Construction Stormwater General Permit from TDEC prior to construction.
+Prepare and comply with a Stormwater Pollution Prevention Plan to limit impacts from soil erosion during construction.

-CDOT = Chattanooga Department of Transportation; OSHA = Occupational Safety and Health Administration; TDEC = Tennessee Department of Environment and Conservation; TDOT = Tennessee Department of Transportation; USEPA = United States Environmental Protection Agency
+CDOT = Chattanooga Department of Transportation; OSHA = Occupational Safety and Health Administration; SHPO = State Historic Preservation Office; TDEC = Tennessee Department of Environment and Conservation; TDOT = Tennessee Department of Transportation; USEPA = United States Environmental Protection Agency

-3.2 AIR QUALITY AND CLIMATE CHANGE 1
+3.2 AIR QUALITY AND CLIMATE CHANGE

-3 3.2.1.1 Air Quality
+3.2.1.1 Air Quality

-- 4 Air quality is the measure of the atmospheric concentration of defined pollutants in a specific area.
-An air - 5 pollutant is any substance in the air that can cause harm to humans or the environment.
-Pollutants may be - 6 natural or human-made and may take the form of solid particles, liquid droplets, or gases.
-Natural sources - 7 of air pollution include smoke from wildfires, dust, and wind erosion.
-Human-made sources of air pollution - 8 include emissions from vehicles; dust from unpaved roads, agriculture, or construction sites; and smoke - 9 from human-caused fires.
-Air quality is affected by pollutant emission sources, as well as the movement of - 10 pollutants in the air via wind and other weather patterns. - 11 The Clean Air Act (CAA) (42 U.S.C.
-7401-7671q), as amended, provides the framework for federal, state, - 12 tribal, and local rules and regulations to protect air quality.
-The CAA gives the United States Environmental - Protection Agency (USEPA) the responsibility to establish the primary and secondary National Ambient 13 - 14 Air Quality Standards (NAAOS) (40 CFR 50).
-NAAOS set acceptable concentration levels for seven - 15 criteria pollutants; PM10 (particulate matter with a diameter of 10 micrometers or less), PM{2.5} (particulate - 16 matter with a diameter of 2.5 micrometers or less), sulfur dioxide (SO2), carbon monoxide (CO), nitrogen - 17 dioxide (NO2), ozone (O3), and lead (Pb).
+Air quality is the measure of the atmospheric concentration of defined pollutants in a specific area.
+An air pollutant is any substance in the air that can cause harm to humans or the environment.
+Pollutants may be natural or human-made and may take the form of solid particles, liquid droplets, or gases.
+Natural sources of air pollution include smoke from wildfires, dust, and wind erosion.
+Human-made sources of air pollution include emissions from vehicles; dust from unpaved roads, agriculture, or construction sites; and smoke from human-caused fires.
+Air quality is affected by pollutant emission sources, as well as the movement of pollutants in the air via wind and other weather patterns.

+The Clean Air Act (CAA) (42 U.S.C.
+7401-7671q), as amended, provides the framework for federal, state, tribal, and local rules and regulations to protect air quality.
+The CAA gives the United States Environmental Protection Agency (USEPA) the responsibility to establish the primary and secondary National Ambient Air Quality Standards (NAAQS) (40 CFR 50).
+NAAQS set acceptable concentration levels for seven criteria pollutants; PM10 (particulate matter with a diameter of 10 micrometers or less), PM{2.5} (particulate matter with a diameter of 2.5 micrometers or less), sulfur dioxide (SO2), carbon monoxide (CO), nitrogen dioxide (NO2), ozone (O3), and lead (Pb).
 Short-term standards, such as 1-, 8-, and 24-hour standards, have been established for pollutants that contribute to acute health effects.
-Long-term standards (i.e., yearly - 18 - 19 averages) are established for pollutants that contribute to chronic health effects.
-NAAQS are split into two - 20 types.
-Primary air quality standards provide public health protection, including "sensitive populations" such - as the elderly.
-Secondary standards provide public welfare protection, including decreased visibility and 21 - 22 damage to animals and crops.
-Primary NAAQS are used as the basis for determining whether a region is - 23 complying with CAA requirements.
+Long-term standards (i.e., yearly averages) are established for pollutants that contribute to chronic health effects.
+NAAQS are split into two types.
+Primary air quality standards provide public health protection, including "sensitive populations" such as the elderly.
+Secondary standards provide public welfare protection, including decreased visibility and damage to animals and crops.
+Primary NAAQS are used as the basis for determining whether a region is complying with CAA requirements.